 Wildlife at Walthamstow Wetlands

-Walthamstow Wetlands is a Site of Special Scientific Interest.
+Walthamstow Wetlands is a Site of Special Scientific Interest (SSSI).
 It also forms part of the Lee Valley Special Protection Area and is on the Ramsar List of Wetlands of International Importance.

 The ten reservoirs offer a haven for overwintering wildfowl, such as pochard and gadwall, and are regionally important for breeding birds such as grey heron, tufted duck and little egret.